concur/developer.concur.com/api-preview/receipts/apidoc.markdown

 _This page documents the Receipts 4.0 API currently in development.
 The information on this page is intended for reference purposes and will evolve until the API is made public._

-The ```Receipts``` resource represents receipts that can be posted to Concur by a provider company on behalf of a user.
+The ```Receipts``` resource represents receipts that can be posted to Concur by a partner on behalf of a end user.
 This resource supports following types of receipts:
 [General](#General): A general purpose receipt type used for various goods or services.
 [Hotel](#Hotel): A receipt for a hospitality service, for example a hotel stay.
 [Ground Transport](#GroundTransport): A receipt for a ground transportation service, for example a taxi.